 NOTE: This will be a personal binding request paid for by the requesting student.
 Do not have the bound copy forwarded to Randall Library.
 The bound copy should be sent to your personal address or, if so desired, to the Graduate Liberal Studies program for later delivery.

-Use the GRC 600 form on this page to enroll (be sure to use the appropriate form); if you have trouble with the forms, contact the Graduate School Office (910.962.7303) to enroll; GRC 600 will not be available on SeaNet.
+If you choose to enroll in GRC 600, use the GRC 600 form on this page to enroll (be sure to use the appropriate form); if you have trouble with the forms, contact the Graduate School Office (910.962.7303) to enroll; GRC 600 will not be available on SeaNet.
 Note: If the form is not available through the link on the above page, registration is not open for that semester/session.

 A final reminder that starting with your original semester of matriculation, you have five years, including any accrued leave of absence, to complete degree requirements, including the successful completion and defense of your final project.
 When extenuating circumstances warrant and extension is requested, the degree time limit may be extended to six years.